caojohnny/MiniMark/README.md

 }
 ```

 Benchmark classes must be public, non-final, and have a public, default constructor.
 The class must extend `Benchmark.Unit`.
 This is so the synthesiser can create a synthetic class that extends the unit.
-All benchmark methods are annotated with `@Benchmark.Measure`, and should have the parameter `Benchmark.StatefulOp`.
+All benchmark methods are annotated with `@Benchmark.Measure`, and should have no parameters.
 You may choose any return type.
 Use the return type to automatically consume operations that need to change the state of the application to prevent Dead Code Elimination.

 To run the benchmark, setup the `main` method, instantiate `new Benchmark()`, then add a group, then profile the instance of the class, and invoke `run`.
 To provide JVM arguments for the runners, specify each as a varargs array in the `run` method.

+`op` is a StatefulOp which allows you to explicitly consume objects rather than removing them to prevent DCE.

 ## Reading benchmarks